-So, very briefly, under the rules of protected conversations, an employer can just take you aside for a protected conversation and tell you, for example, that your work is sub-standard, that they want you to leave, and that they’ll offer you a payment in lieu of notice.
-So long as there are no allegations of discrimination or whistleblowing, then a protected conversation is still off the record, just like a without prejudice conversation.
-The main difference is that a protected conversation is not used where there is a dispute between employer and employee.
+Under the rules, an employer can just take you aside, ask you for a protected conversation and tell you, for example, that your work is sub-standard, that they want you to leave, and that they’ll offer you a payment in return.
+So long as there are no allegations of whistleblowing, breach of contract, or discrimination, then a protected conversation is off the record.
+For your employer to use a protected conversation with you, there need not be an existing dispute between you.

-Unlike “without prejudice” communications there does not need to be a pre existing dispute before your employer can have a protected conversations with you.
-There are however important limitations to the scope of protected conversations which you can use to your advantage.
+There are however a couple of important limitations to the scope of protected conversations which you can use to your advantage, namely:

-Secondly, your employer cannot discriminate against you in a protected conversation.
-If you think you have been selected for the conversation due to your sex, race, maternity etc or because you have raised concerns about discrimination, then the conversation will not be ‘protected’.
-It is not uncommon for employers to seek to have protected conversations with woman returning from maternity leave, but this will almost always give rise to a claim of maternity discrimination.
+- Your employer cannot discriminate against you in a protected conversation.
+If you think you have been selected for the protected conversation due to your gender, race, maternity etc or because you have raised concerns about discrimination, then the conversation will not be ‘protected’.
+It is not uncommon for employers to attempt having protected conversations with woman returning from maternity leave, but this will almost always give rise to a claim of maternity discrimination.

-Employees can use protected conversations too but you’re better off making sure your employer knows you have an issue first otherwise there is no reason for them to agree to pay you an ex-gratia settlement amount.
-As such, you’re usually better off having a “without prejudice” conversation at the appropriate time than seeking to have a protected conversation before you’ve raised a dispute.
+Employees can use protected conversations too but you’re better off making sure your employer knows you have an issue first, otherwise there is no reason for them to agree to pay you an ex gratia settlement amount.
+As such, it would be best for you to have a ‘without prejudice’ conversation at the appropriate time, rather than seeking to have a protected conversation before you’ve raised a dispute.

 - Do agree to have a protected conversation – it never hurts to listen

 - Don’t respond to any offer made or engage with your employer – take time to reflect